Management Information Systems Temple University

 Software Engineering McMaster University

-I am an Assistant Professor of Information & Decision Sciences and Lawrence Fellow at the University of Minnesota's Carlson School of Management, as well as a Consulting Researcher with Microsoft Research, NYC.
+I am an Associate Professor (with tenure) of Information & Decision Sciences and a McKnight Presidential Fellow at the University of Minnesota, in the Carlson School of Management.
 My research, which focuses on the economic evaluation of information systems, employs empirical analyses rooted in econometrics and field experimentation to identify and quantify the drivers of individual participation in online social contexts.
-My work has been published in Management Science, Information Systems Research, MIS Quarterly, and the Journal of Consumer Psychology.
+My work has been published in various leading journals, including Management Science, Information Systems Research, MIS Quarterly, and the Journal of Consumer Psychology.

 Prior to entering academia, I was employed as an information systems auditor, a hardware design engineer, and most recently as a technology consultant with Accenture Canada in Toronto.
 I teach graduate courses on data analytics and IT management.
 I hold a Bachelor of Engineering and a Master of Business Administration from McMaster University, as well as a PhD in Business Administration from Temple University's Fox School of Business.

 My research focuses on the economic evaluation of information systems, with a particular focus on individual behavior in online contexts incorporating user-generated content and social media.
 My work employs field experimentation and econometric modeling, in tandem with large-scale web-data, to identify and quantify the drivers of said behavior.
 Most recently, I have undertaken an extensive study of crowdfunding, in an attempt to understand the role played by various social factors (e.g., peer influence, social comparison).
 More generally, I am keenly interested in a wide variety of online social phenomena and contexts, including social commerce, open innovation and crowdsourcing platforms, online referral-based marketing and electronic auctions.